appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/azure-bot-for-swiftlint.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **Swiftlint** workflow step, along with their respective reasons, are listed in the table below.
+Before running the **Azure Bot for Swiftlint** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|